Thirteen (Robert Miles album)

 Thirteen (stylised as Th1rt3en) is the fifth and final studio album by Robert Miles released on 7 February 2011, the third album he independently recorded and produced.
 The album's style is a blend of alternative and progressive rock with ambient and electronic soundscapes.
 It contains 13 instrumental compositions, hence the name of the album.
 The album was released as a CD and limited edition digipack.
 The digital version of the album includes an unlisted bonus track.
 Shortly after the release of the album, the songs "Miniature World", "Deep End", "Black Rubber", and "Antimony" were officially remixed and issued as a side release.
 The record also produced one single "Miniature World".

 Background

 Reception

 Tom Ewing of The Guardian stated, "When the rhythm picks up – on Black Rubber and Antimony – Thirteen seems far more purposeful.
 But mostly Miles' liking for placid, limpid keyboard moods fails to gel with all this hefty axework, and much of this record is like a series of swimming pools being jumped in by a series of hippos."
-David Welsh of Music OMH wrote, "Robert Miles, a law unto himself as his own boss, has taken no shortcuts, and Thirteen, as a result, is as rich and rewarding a musical experience as one could hope to encounter."
+David Welsh of MusicOMH wrote, "Robert Miles, a law unto himself as his own boss, has taken no shortcuts, and Thirteen, as a result, is as rich and rewarding a musical experience as one could hope to encounter."
 AllMusic's Jon O'Brien called the album "intriguing and fulfilling listen for his more recent converts."